December 2020 Update

-Following the announcement of a second lockdown in England, the Government has confirmed the Coronavirus Job Retention Scheme will remain open until the end of March 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.
-Under the extended scheme, the cost for employers of retaining workers will be reduced, meaning the extended furlough scheme is more generous for employers than it was in October.
+The Government has confirmed the Coronavirus Job Retention Scheme (CJRS) will remain open until the end of April 2021, with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500.

 - To be eligible to be claimed for under this extension, employees must be on an employer’s PAYE payroll by 23:59 30th October 2020.
 This means a Real Time Information (RTI) submission notifying payment for that employee to HMRC must have been made on or before 30th October 2020.